KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Dictation-Article.md

 #### Step 4 - Create a speech recognizer

-KeyboardKit uses a ``DictationSpeechRecognizer`` protocol to decouple KeyboardKit from the Speech framework, to avoid having to specify dictation permissions in apps that don't use speech recognition.
+KeyboardKit uses a ``DictationSpeechRecognizer`` protocol to decouple KeyboardKit from the Speech framework, to avoid having to specify dictation permissions in apps that don't use dictation.

 Here's a standard speech recognizer implementation that you can add to your app and inject into the keyboard dictation view modifier: